TITAN-FZJ/TITAN/README.md

  - effective magnetic fields;
  - spin and charge currents*;
  - orbital momentum currents*;
- - DC components of pumped spin currents*.
+ - DC components of pumped spin currents*.<br>
-(* current need reimplementation for the new generalized cell)
+(* currents need reimplementation for the new generalized cell)

 The full 4x4 magnetic susceptibility matrix, including transverse and longitudinal blocks, is also evaluated.